Clinical Assistant Professor

 - Doctor of Occupational Therapy, Chatham University

 Dr. Adams is currently a Clinical Assistant Professor of Occupational Therapy.
 Dr. Adams's primary areas of interest include neurorehabilitation, orthopedic rehabilitation, and driving rehabilitation.
-Dr. Adams engages learners in the classroom-laboratory setting teaching Adult Aging, Kinesiology, and participating in the Neuroanatomy/Neurophysiology lab.
+Dr. Adams engages learners in the classroom-laboratory setting teaching Adult and Aging labs, Kinesiology labs, and participating in the Neuroanatomy/Neurophysiology lab.
 Additionally, Dr. Adams is responsible for supervising students at clinical sites where she is utilizing a transformative approach to Level 1 Fieldwork that includes a focus on interprofessionalism in practice.
 Dr. Adams is the advisor for the Student Occupational Therapy Association and is a mentor for Western New England University's Success First program, a mentorship program for first generation college students.
 Dr. Adams has also been selected to participate in the American Occupational Therapy Association's New Educator Mentorship program.
-Personal interests include traveling, gardening, woodworking, volunteering for Special Olympics event, and socializing with friends.
+Personal interests include traveling, gardening, woodworking, volunteering for Special Olympics events, and spending time with her husband and their dog.